ratanvarghese/glass-house/README.md

 Glass House is licensed under the GPL.
 See the `LICENSE` file for details.

-This repository also contains the `serpent` library, which is provided under the MIT License.
-See `lib/serpent.lua` for details.
+This repository also contains the following libraries and tools, which are provided under the MIT License.
+The licenses provided in the authors' repositories were copied to the top of the relevant files.
+ + [Serpent](https://github.com/pkulchenko/serpent), included in `lib/serpent.lua`
+ + [LuaSrcDiet](https://github.com/jirutka/luasrcdiet), included in `tools/diet.lua`